jmfieldman/TheseusAndTheMinotaur/design/01-core-mechanics.md

 | Minotaur | AI (deterministic) | 1 | **No** -- the Minotaur is always alive |

 No level will ever contain more than one Minotaur.
-The Minotaur **cannot be killed** by any environmental feature.
-Environmental features may **freeze** or **block** the Minotaur (preventing movement for some number of steps), but the Minotaur is never removed from the board.
+The Minotaur **cannot be killed or incapacitated** by any environmental feature.
+Environmental features may **block** the Minotaur's movement (acting as walls), but the Minotaur is never removed from the board and never has its steps forfeited by a feature.
 There is no alternate win condition based on eliminating the Minotaur.

 ## 3. Turn Cycle